System integration patterns

 Other responsibilities of your integration

-Its the responsibility of the integration to receive the JobId
+It's the responsibility of the integration to receive the JobId

 from Norce and handle monitoring and unexpected errors.